 Hydroxyl Radical: the Don Juan of Indoor Chemistry

-Fibroid is a benign monoclonal tumor with pseudo capsule around it caused by high carbs intake drinking high amounts of sugar cause stop eating so much carbs stop drinking sugar , increase your mineral intake to reduce fibroid uterine fibroids (leiomyomas) have insulin receptors and are influenced by insulin and insulin-like growth factors (IGFs) like ingesting too much sugar .
-These receptors play a role in the growth and development of fibroids, potentially through interactions with IGF-1 and other signaling pathways.
+Fibroid is a benign monoclonal tumor with pseudo capsule around it caused by high carbs intake & drinking high amounts of sugar to eliminate Fibroid stop eating so much carbs & stop drinking sugar , increase your mineral intake.
+Uterine fibroids (leiomyomas) have insulin receptors & are influenced by insulin & insulin-like growth factors (IGFs) like ingesting too much sugar .
+These receptors play a role in the growth & development of fibroids, potentially through interactions with IGF-1 & other signaling pathway.
 Fibroid have more estrogen receptors for estradiol binding & contain cytochrome p450 aromatase which turn androgens to estrogen , fibroid are estrogen dependent & progesterone alleviate fibroid broad ligament fibroid are associated with polycythemia most fibroid cause anemia because fibroid increase blood flow hormonal contraceptives increase chances of fibroid early menarche Nulliparity are both risk factor for fibroid black women are more likely to develop fibroid than other race

 https://www.youtube.com/watch?v=mBeRnzKX-z4